Progress report for GW19-198

 3. Precision agriculture as a method to increase quality and quantity of organically produced wheat

-Data are in the process of collection and analysis.
+Field data are in the process of collection and analysis.

 Educational & Outreach Activities